Avoid These Common Mistakes When Opening a Restaurant

-Whether you’ve dreamed of opening a restaurant since childhood or have made a recent career switch, your first restaurant is a massive feat that requires a lot of preparation and planning.
+Whether you’ve dreamed of opening a restaurant since childhood or have made a recent career switch, your first restaurant is a massive feat that requires a lot of preparation and a solid restaurant business plan.
 Those days leading up to your grand opening are probably some of the most stressful of your life – but there is a method to the madness that we’re here to tell you about.

 While 17% of restaurants fail within their first year, you don’t have to worry – you’ve stumbled upon the secret to success!
 We’ve compiled a list of common mistakes to avoid so that you can also avoid the ultimate kiss of death – closing your brand spanking new business.